-Adjoining the subject property is the HoKua Farm Lots Project (formerly known as Kapa'a Highlands I).
-It has a 1.18 mega-watt solar facility which currently is the second largest solar facility serving Kaua'i.
+Adjoining the subject property is the HoKua Farm Lots Project.
+It is the site of a 1.18 mega-watt solar facility which was formerly the second largest solar facility serving Kaua'i.

 Police protection for the Kapa'a area is provided by the Kaua'i County Police Department, with its main headquarters located in Līhu'e.
 A substation is located in Kapa'a Town approximately 0.5-miles away from the Property.